 Along with advertising costs, the maturing of the marketplace also means a rise in production values.
 User engagement is key for developers; accessible genres are being shunned.
 Instead, Bailey states that there has been a steady trend towards strategy, action and traditional/casino games which require more skill and commitment from players.

-And while Facebook’s active users cfarmvilleontinue to grow, the drop in gamers is a good reminder that Facebook is a non-specialist games platform.
+And while Facebook’s active users continue to grow, the drop in gamers is a good reminder that Facebook is a non-specialist games platform.
 Gaming developers not only fend off direct gaming competition, they also need to vie for users’ attention with other “Facebook priorities.”
 Gamers would command more “voting power,” from specialist game platforms.

 Perhaps its time to leave the Facebook nest?
 Developers like Kabam seem to be leading the exodus; sensing the impracticality of Facebook’s advertising costs, and refocusing its business with a partnership with Gamestop-owned gaming platform Kongregate, as well as investing in console-like 3D for its future games.
 Bailey believes that there is “copious opportunity in shifting Facebook gaming to complementary devices or markets,” though smartphones already have established competition.